DevArtK/GH_SSH_Key_Automation/README.md

 ./autokey-github.sh <YOUR-GITHUB-ACCESS-TOKEN>
 ```

-or with a comment toggle on $TOKEN variable can read token from file
+or with a comment toggle on $TOKEN variable can read token from file (.env)
 ```bash
 chmod +x gh_autokey.sh
 ./autokey-github.sh